+- · Following too close

 - Operator lost control

-- · Following too close
+- Risky and aggressive driving

 - Speeding

-- Failure to yield

 - · Under the influence of alcohol and/or drugs

 - Obey all traffic laws, be properly licensed, and always use hand and turn signals. - Wear a DOT-compliant helmet and highly visible protective riding gear. - Never ride impaired or distracted. - Position yourself in the lane where you are most visible to other drivers.
-Avoid lane sharing. - Weaving in between cars is dangerous and should be avoided. - Avoid riding in poor weather conditions. - Complete rider education courses, whether you are a first-time ∇ or an experienced rider.
+Lane sharing is illegal in GA. - Weaving in between cars is dangerous and should be avoided. - Avoid riding in poor weather conditions. - Complete rider education courses, whether you are a first-time $\mathbf{\nabla}$ or an experienced rider.